shariqmunir99/Brick-Breaker/README.md

 * In addition to all these, the game also stores the record of 5 highest scores ever making it much more competitive and entertaining.

-* In order to win the game, the player must break every brick in the game.
+* To win the game, the player must break every brick in the game.

-<b>P.S: There is a hidden Easter egg in the game so try find it if U can as well ;).</b>
+<b>P.S: There is a hidden Easter egg in the game so try to find it if U can as well ;).</b>

 Enjoy !!!!!!!

 <h2>Controls:</h2>
 <li>On the welcome screen press <b>C</b> to continue.</li>
 <li>To access the options available in the main menu press their respective numeral key, for instance, to access <b>New Game</b> press <b>1</b> respectively.</li>
 <li> Press <b>A</b> to move the paddle in <b>Leftward</b> direction. </li>
 <li> Press <b>D</b> to move the paddle in <b>Rightward</b> direction. </li>
 <li> Press <b>P</b> to  <b>Pause</b>. </li>